 Overview of the Fellowship

-The High Museum of Art is pleased to announce the launch of The Andrew W. Mellon Undergraduate Curatorial Fellowship Program, which provides specialized training in the curatorial field for students of ethnically diverse backgrounds.
+The High Museum of Art is proud to offer the Andrew W. Mellon Undergraduate Curatorial Fellowship Program, which provides specialized training in the curatorial field for students of ethnically diverse backgrounds.
 This five year initiative is generously supported by a $2 million grant from The Andrew W. Mellon Foundation.
 The fellowship seeks to make a critical impact on American art museums by developing gifted curators who are committed to engaging with the full spectrum of museum audiences.
+In July 2015 the Mellon Foundation published a report, Art Museum Staff Demographic Survey, that addresses the program in more detail.

 The Andrew W. Mellon Undergraduate Curatorial Fellowship Program is implemented at five partnering institutions: the Art Institute of Chicago; the High Museum of Art, Atlanta; the Los Angeles County Museum of Art; the Museum of Fine Arts, Houston; and the Nelson-Atkins Museum of Art, Kansas City.

-Four students will be selected as Curatorial Fellows for this intensive program at the High Museum of Art, with twenty students participating nationwide.
-Fellows will be chosen following Summer Academies held at each museum.
-During each of two Summer Academies in August of 2014 & June of 2015 at the High Museum, fifteen students will participate in a week-long intensive series of workshops aimed at introducing candidates to the curatorial field.
+Each year, two students will be selected as Curatorial Fellows for this intensive program at the High Museum of Art.
+Currently, twenty students are participating nationwide.
+Fellows will be chosen following the weeklong Summer Academies, hosted annually by each participating museum.
+Fifteen qualified undergraduates from across the southeast are invited to participate.
+The program offers exposure to all aspects of curatorial work and is aimed at introducing candidates to the museum field.

-The four Curatorial Fellows at the High will participate in a multiyear program that provides hands-on experience inside a museum setting, such as working with curators and staff on exhibitions and with collections and travel to partner museums.
-Designed as a series of ongoing summer internships at the museum, followed by less intensive engagement during the academic year, fellows are provided a generous stipend and are assigned museum mentors.
+Curatorial Fellows at the High will participate in a multiyear program that provides hands-on experience inside a museum setting, such as working with curators and staff on exhibitions and with collections and travel to partner museums.
+Designed as a two-year program of full-time summer internships at the museum, followed by less intensive engagement during the academic year, the program provides fellows with curatorial mentoring and a generous stipend.
 Mentors will work with students to enrich the academic experience and to increase exposure to the museum context while broadening their understanding of art and art history.

 This program is open to freshmen and sophomore students representing ethnically diverse cultures and backgrounds.

-Each week long Summer Academy is open to 15 rising sophomores or juniors.
-One will take place in August of 2014 and the second in June of 2015.
+Each weeklong Summer Academy is open to 15 rising sophomores or juniors.
 The Summer Academy provides students with a unique opportunity to learn in an in-depth way about art museums and curatorial practice.

 There is financial support provided for students selected to attend the Summer Academy.